langchain-ai/langgraph/docs/docs/how-tos/auth/openapi_security.md

 # How to document API authentication in OpenAPI

 This guide shows how to customize the OpenAPI security schema for your LangGraph Platform API documentation.
+A well-documented security schema helps API consumers understand how to authenticate with your API and even enables automatic client generation.
+See the [Authentication & Access Control conceptual guide](../../concepts/auth.md) for more details about LangGraph's authentication system.

+!!! note "Implementation vs Documentation"
-This only updates the OpenAPI specification to document your security requirements - to implement the actual authentication logic, see [How to add custom authentication](./custom_auth.md).
+    This guide only covers how to document your security requirements in OpenAPI.
+To implement the actual authentication logic, see [How to add custom authentication](./custom_auth.md).

 This guide applies to all LangGraph Platform deployments (Cloud, BYOC, and self-hosted).
-It does not apply to isolated usage of the LangGraph open source library in your own custom server.
+It does not apply to usage of the LangGraph open source library if you are not using LangGraph Platform.

 ## Default Schema